TinyCircuits/TinyCircuits-TinyShield-Memory-EEPROM-ASD2202/README.md

 # TinyCircuits TinyShield Memory Board
 # ASD2202 Rev3

-These are the design files for the TinyCircuits ASD2202 Rev 3 PCB.
+The design files are located under design_files/ for the TinyCircuits ASD2202 Rev 3 PCB.
 This is a TinyShield board (20mm x 20mm) that has options for several different memory ICs.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.

-For more infomation on this, check out the product page at Tiny-Circuits.com:  https://tinycircuits.com/products/eeprom-tinyshield
+For more infomation on this, check out the product page at TinyCircuits.com:  https://tinycircuits.com/products/eeprom-tinyshield

-#License:
+# License:

 Design by TinyCircuits.
 All design files are released under the Creative Commons Attribution Share-Alike 3.0 License, see the following link for details: http://creativecommons.org/licenses/by-sa/3.0